 New students begin the financial aid application process after receiving an admission offer and committing to enroll at Northwestern.

 In addition to loans, there are several scholarships available to qualified enrolling students who meet specific criteria.
-In addition, a number of private organizations offer grants, scholarships and loans.

 The scholarship application for fall 2020 DPT applicants is due by Dec.
 6, 2019.
 Fill out the online application form.

 Admission offers will be made October through December and scholarship winners will be notified in December, so you may or may not know your final admission status before applying for scholarships.

 Scholarship applications are separate from the PTCAS application for admission.
 Applicants may apply for multiple scholarships but may only receive one award.
 Scholarships are one-time awards and funds may only be applied to Northwestern University DPT tuition and fees.